 Add the Title field

-Drag and drop the Title attribute after the Name field as shown below:
+Drag the Title attribute and drop it after the Name field, as shown below.

 Label: Title